 The NG-RAN node initiates the procedure by sending a BROADCAST SESSION RELEASE REQUIRED message to the AMF.

-Upon receiption of the BROADCAST SESSION RELEASE REQUIRED message, the AMF shall realize there is no adequate resources for NG-RAN node to provide the broadcast service over radio and start to release the MBS context corresponding to the previously established MBS session.
+Upon receiption of the BROADCAST SESSION RELEASE REQUIRED message, the AMF shall realize that the NG-RAN node is lacking adequate MBS session resources for a previously established broadcast MBS session and initiate the release of the MBS session resources.

 8.17.4.3 Abnormal Conditions